How To Better Understand AC/DC Power Supplies

 AC Power

-Alternating Current (AC) is the form of electrical power used by most homes and businesses connected to the electricity grid.
-An AC current changes direction periodically at a frequency, which is typically 60 Hz in the United States and 50 Hz in Europe, and voltage, which is typically 120 V in the US and 240v in Europe.
-These different frequencies and voltages generate a waveform that shifts from positive to negative over time.
+Alternating current (AC) is the form of electricity used by most homes and businesses connected to the grid.
+Alternating current changes direction periodically with a certain frequency and voltage.
+These different frequencies and voltages produce waveforms that change from positive to negative over time.

 DC Power